ELIXIR-IIB-training/website/_posts/2018-09-26-Docker_Milano_Bicocca.md

 <br>

 ### Contact
-For all kinds of queries, please contact the local organiser at: <gianluca.dellavedova@unimib.it>
+For all kinds of queries, please contact the local organiser Gianluca Della Vedova at: <gianluca.dellavedova@unimib.it>
 <br>
 <br>